Sorry for interrupting, but there is something we need to tell you...

 Pillsbury Corporate & Securities partner Justin Hovey is helping a novel tech incubator get off the ground—and off terra firma altogether.
 Blueseed Inc. hopes to anchor a cruise ship in international waters off the coast of California, where it would give international entrepreneurs access to Silicon Valley’s resources while avoiding the shoals of U.S. visa applications.

-In "Pillsbury Partner Helping Float Plans for Startup Ship," Hovey told a major California legal newspaper that he has witnessed the potential demand for the company firsthand: In a single week he received calls from entrepreneurs from Guatemala, Ukraine and Iceland—all of whom hoped to set up shop in Silicon Valley.
+In "Pillsbury Partner Helping Float Plans for Startup Ship," Hovey told a major California legal newspaper that he has witnessed the potential demand for the company firsthand: In a single week he received calls from entrepreneurs from Guatemala, Ukraine, and Iceland—all of whom hoped to set up shop in Silicon Valley.

 "On those initial calls, you're unfortunately dampening their enthusiasm," Hovey told The Recorder, referring to an arduous visa application process that offers no guarantees.